ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### Experimental: `ibmcloud ks nlb-dns secret regenerate`
 {: #cs_nlb-dns-secret-regenerate}

 Regenerate the certificate and secret for an NLB subdomain.
+Secret regeneration is not disruptive, and traffic continues to flow uninterruptedly while the secret regenerates.
 {: shortdesc}

 If the Let’s Encrypt certificate creation fails during secret regeneration, a 10 minute wait period must pass before the regeneration is automatically attempted again.
 The regeneration of the secret takes another 5 minutes to complete, making it a total of 15 minutes before the process is completed.